11 November, Thursday, 10:00-11:30

 Building the medicine of the 21st century based on bioengineering

-Presented by: Prof. Josep Samitier and Dr. Teresa Sanchis
+Presented by: Dr. Teresa Sanchis

 Bioengineering has played a fundamental role in the fight against COVID-19.
 Although therapies based on bioengineering are already benefitting millions of patients (such as prostheses, imaging technologies or robotic surgery), there is a long way ahead before the new paradigm of precision medicine and smart health is a reality.